nrm4d/IDAssignment2/README.md

 # Credits
-Thanks Mrs Ong for guiding us through this project, www.w3schools.com/ whenever we had issues understanding some javascript code and how to imlement it, www.youtube.com/ for whenver we could not visualize the concepts that are being taught, https://fontawesome.com/ for the cool icons
+Thanks Mrs Ong for guiding us through this project, Muhammad for his hover button code based on assignment 1, www.w3schools.com/ whenever we had issues understanding some javascript code and how to imlement it, www.youtube.com/ for whenver we could not visualize the concepts that are being taught, https://fontawesome.com/ for the cool icons